 The first of its kind, this South Korean product is a natural, spray-on exfoliant.
 The peel dissolves the "glue" that binds dead cells to the skin's surface.
 Simply spritz on and, using your hand or a washcloth, gently exfoliate in a circular motion.
 You'll notice the dead skin rolling right off (sort of gross, but also quite satisfying).
 Exfoliating fruit acids are combined with soothing aloe vera and brightening milk thistle extract.
 Another winner.

 A lightweight serum, this is designed for the face, but I have it on good authority you can use it all over your body, too.
-A little bit of this glycolic acid-based product goes a long way, but use it on areas that are seriously dry (think elbows and heels) or apply to anywhere that is looking a little lackluster.
+A little bit of DCL's glycolic acid-based product goes a long way, but use it on areas that are seriously dry (think elbows and heels) or apply to anywhere that is looking a little lackluster.